-- 19. Prior to the start of the course, applicants will be provided with the opportunity to enrol with the College.
+- 20. Prior to the start of the course, new applicants and returning students will be provided with the opportunity to enrol with the College, as above.

-- 20. Returning students will be provided with an opportunity to re-enrol before the completion of the previous year at the College and where possible will be processed automatically.

 - 21. Enrolment days will be communicated to students in July giving exact dates and times of attendance and will include:

 - Course Manager meet and greet

 - GCSE check

 - programme confirmation

 - enrolment

 - Identity check

 - ID Photo taken

 - initial Assessment

 - PPE fitting

 - Transport

 - Finance

 - Learning Support.

 - 22. A printed list of applicants that had accepted a place on a given course will be provided to the Course Manager who will check off those who attended and immediately chase those absent with an aim to convert onto "Wave2" of enrolment.